-- (If you haven’t already, find a picture of a Grecian urn online or check out this revolving image.
+- (If you haven’t already, find a picture of a Grecian urn online.
 The poem won’t make much sense if you don’t have some idea of the urn itself.)

 - He talks to the urn as if it were a beautiful woman, like many people do nowadays with their cars.
 (My, my, Doris: your chrome rims are looking mighty shiny today!)
 He calls her the "unravish’d bride of quietness," which, if taken literally, would mean that the urn is married to a guy named Quietness.
 But wait – urns can’t get married, so he probably just means a really old pot and quietness go hand in hand.
 Imagine the speaker standing in some big, empty room of a museum, and it’s easy to see where the quietness thing comes from.

 - What about "still unravish’d"?
 It might not seem like it on the surface, but this is a sexy poem.
 The word "ravish" means to take or carry away something by force, and, more directly, it means to have violent, passionate sex with someone.
 The writers of bodice-ripper romance novels love the word "ravish."